Blog – Posted on Friday, Jul 31

 The inspiration for the Netflix series of the same name, this book by former FBI agent Douglas offers a fascinating glimpse into the bureau’s criminal profiling process.
 It includes profiles of famous murderers, such as Wayne Williams and Edmund Kemper, and even suggests specific steps to help police and special agents capture more felons — making Mindhunter the only title on this list that’s both riveting true crime and genuinely applicable self-help.

 10. My Dark Places by James Ellroy

 Not to be confused with the similarly titled Gillian Flynn book, this smooth hybrid of memoir and investigative journalism follows Ellroy as he attempts to solve his mother’s murder.
-Though Geneva Ellroy’s case was abandoned for nearly 40 years, Ellroy — himself a crime fiction writer — is determined to crack it, hiring an L.A. county homicide detective to help him out.
+Though Geneva Ellroy’s case was abandoned for nearly 40 years, Ellroy — also a thriller writer — is determined to crack it, hiring an L.A. county homicide detective to help him out.
 Intertwined with details of their investigation are memories of Ellroy’s childhood, and profound self-examination of what his mother truly meant to him.